koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_13_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Information Technologies can be used to make isolated Processes or Activities more efficient Phase 1: IT Support for basic Functions
+# Information Technologies can be used to make isolated Processes or Activities more efficient
-Supplier  Goal: Automation of information processes for basic functions like
-Finance
-“MRP” or “billing” in finance
-Sales
- Benefits: Higher efficiency for isolated processes
-Production
- Results: Isolated IT solutions
-….
-Integration
- BUT: Existing processes remain based on IT unchanged, potential of
-Function / Process
-Business Unit information technologies only
-Source: Fleisch, E., Österle, H.; 2000; A Process-oriented Approach to Business partially exploited Networking; Electronic Journal of organizational Virtualness2(2), 1-21 12 Digitization and Digitalization 14.03.2025 Slide 13
+Phase 1: IT Support for basic Functions
+In Phase 1, information technologies are used to make isolated processes or activities more efficient by providing IT support for basic functions.
+The goal is the automation of information processes for basic functions such as finance, for example through MRP systems or billing applications, as well as for sales and production.
+The benefits are higher efficiency for these isolated processes, and the result is a set of isolated IT solutions within different functions.
+However, existing processes themselves remain unchanged, so the potential of information technologies is only partially exploited.
+Source: Fleisch, E., Österle, H. (2000), “A Process‑oriented Approach to Business Networking”, Electronic Journal of Organizational Virtualness 2(2), 1–21.
+12 Digitization and Digitalization 14.03.2025 Slide 13